 The following outcomes are expected from this project:

-During 2016, this project formed a multidisciplinary team of experts to author the agroforestry design manual.
-The team is composed of seven professionals with wide ranging experience in Pacific Island agroforestry and in-depth knowledge in the specialties of soil science, forestry, urban forestry, native plants, wildfire management, field implementation, community economic development, and value-added processing.
-Chapters cover the above topics under the following general headings:
+This project formed a multidisciplinary team of experts to author the agroforestry design manual.
+The team is composed of six professionals with wide ranging experience in Pacific Island agroforestry and in-depth knowledge in the specialties of soil science, forestry, urban forestry, native plants, wildfire management, field implementation, community economic development, and value-added processing.
+Chapters cover the above topics under the following general headings (all in an agroforestry context):

 - Soil restoration